jtextor/immunet/README.md

 ```

-Annotations should be saved in a JSON fitle with the following structure:
+Annotations should be saved in a JSON file with the following structure:
 ```
 [
    {